h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 * Creates a socket
 * Binds the socket to a port
 * Configures the socket to listen for incoming connections
-* Accepts connections on the newly created socket
+* Accepts connections on the created socket
 * Redirects STDIN, STDOUT, and STDERR to the incoming client connection
 * Executes a shell